Last updated on July 4th, 2025 at 02:18 pm

 They had a good time, they told their friends, and those friends told a few more friends.

-It’s a happening, not a race; some don’t even swim.
+Haymans, founder of Freedom Swim, has long resisted commercializing the event.
+He doesn’t charge participants, require advance registration or give prizes.
+It’s called the Freedom Swim, but some don’t swim.
 There are stand up paddleboards, inflatable rafts, inner tubes, even folks on plastic noodles.
-Kayaks join the procession with dogs on board.
-Those who swim make it across the river in 30 minutes.
+Kayakers join the procession with dogs on board.

 There are no rules except using common sense and courtesy.
 (Swim with a buddy!)